What Does the Administrator Do for an Entrepreneur?

 Create a Filing System for Both Digital and Paper Documents

-The best thing you can do for yourself as an entrepreneur is to create a filing system that’s easy to follow and will keep your documents organized.
-They should separate digital and hard copy files, but not all need to be held in paper form.
+The best thing you can do for yourself as an entrepreneur is create a filing system that’s easy to follow and will keep your documents organized.
+The system should separate digital and hard copy files, but not all files must be in paper form.

 For example, if you own a company with multiple websites and social media accounts, keeping these in digital format would be wise because they can’t be destroyed by fire or water damage (or floods!).
 The same goes for any contracts or agreements signed with clients; these should also be scanned into PDFs to be easily stored on the computer.